wp-plugins/json-content-importer/readme.txt

 == Upgrade Notice ==

-In Version 1.1.2 "HTML-display of JSON-HTML-Data" and the shortcode-parameter "urlgettimeout" for http-timeout are added (besides minor buxfixes)
+In Version 1.2.0 filter & hook and the shortcode-parameter "oneofthesewordsmustbein" and "oneofthesewordsmustbeindepth" are added (besides minor buxfixes)